The bordism version of the h-principle: Introduction

-The cohomology theory $k^*$ of solutions of the submersion differential relation $\mathcal R$ is associated with the infinite loop space of the spectrum $\{ B_i\}$.
-The cohomology theory $h^*$ of stable formal solutions of $\mathcal{R}$ is associated with the tangential structure $\BO_d\subset \BO$ of dimension $d$ (see \S\ref{a:3}); in particular, for every manifold $N$, the group $h^0(N)$ is the cobordism group of maps $f\colon M\to N$ of dimension $d$ of smooth manifolds equipped with a representation of the stable vector bundle $TM\ominus f^*TN$ by a vector bundle over $M$ of dimension $d$, where $TM$ and $TN$ are the tangent bundles of $M$ and $N$ respectively. \end{example}
+The cohomology theory $h^*$ of stable formal solutions of $\mathcal{R}$ is associated with the connective spectrum of the tangential structure $\BO_d\subset \BO$ of dimension $d$ (see \S\ref{a:3}).
+In particular, for every manifold $N$, the group $h^0(N)$ is the cobordism group of maps $f\co M\to N$ of dimension $d$ of smooth manifolds equipped with a representation of the stable vector bundle $TM\ominus f^*TN$ by a vector bundle over $M$ of dimension $d$, where $TM$ and $TN$ are the tangent bundles of $M$ and $N$ respectively, see \S\ref{a:3}. \end{example}